Recent Fire Damage Posts

 1/24/2023 (Permalink)

-fire damage a home damaged by fire
+a home damaged by fire

 We’ve all heard the stories, or at least seen someone's story on tv.
 It starts out of nowhere, then- before they knew it- FIRE!
 The damages of a fire can be disastrous, In fact, there are about 365,500 house fires in the U.S. every year.
 On average, 7 people die in U.S. house fires every day.
 SERVPRO®? of Moore wants to help keep your home and loved ones safe, it is critical that you follow these 5 tips.